Do you want to add a Facebook event calendar in WordPress?

 On the next screen, choose the template that you want to use for the event calendar.

-All of Smash Balloon’s templates are fully customizable, so you can fine-tune the design depending on how you want to show the events on your website.
+All of Smash Balloon’s templates are fully customizable, so you can fine-tune the design depending on how you want to display your custom Facebook feed in WordPress.

 Smash Balloon will now create a feed based on your Facebook page and template.
 This is a good start, but you may want to fine-tune how the events appear on your site.